httptoolkit/frida-interception-and-unpinning/README.md

     You probably don't want to use this normally as part of interception itself, but it can be very useful as part of your configuration setup.

-    This script allows you to configure a list of possible IP addresses and a target port, and will then send the results of those connectivity tests for each IP:PORT address back to the Frida client, so you can confirm which IP address of a proxy host (e.g. your computer) is reachable from your target device.
+    This script allows you to configure a list of possible IP addresses and a target port, and have the process test each address, and send a message to the Frida client for the first reachable address provided.
+This can be useful for automated configuration processeses, if you don't know which IP address is best to use to reach the proxy server (your computer) from the target device (your phone).

 ---